-If you trust your REALTOR® (which you should by the time you get to the point of submitting a real estate offer), and they're competent, there's no need to read the entire standard real estate sale contract form.
-Unlike a builder's contract, which by necessity is heavily weighted in favour of the builder, resale real estate contracts are typically supplied by the local real estate board or association.
-Even though it's generic in nature, that is, it favours no particular party, to become familiar with the various real estate terms, of course, you're welcome to read the entire contract.
+If you trust your realty agent (which should be a given when submitting a real estate offer), and importantly, are worthy of your trust, there's no need to read the entire standard real estate sale contract form.
+Unlike a builder's contract, which by necessity is heavily weighted in favour of the builder, a resale real estate contract is typically supplied by the local real estate board or association.
+Even though it's generic in nature and favours no particular party, to become familiar with the various real estate terms, of course, you can certainly read the entire contract.

-If you're unsure, it's your right to have your lawyer review your real estate offer before execution.
+If unsure, it's your right to have your lawyer review the offer before execution.

-Aside from the normal items like party names, address and legal description of the subject property, your offer price and deposit amount, there are several other clauses that should be added.
-Depending upon the type of property and your particular situation, you may need a few conditions to protect yourself.
+Aside from the normal items such as party names, postal address and legal description of the subject property, as well as the offer price and deposit amount, there are several other clauses that should be added.
+Depending on the type of property and your personal situation, to protect yourself, you may need to add a few conditions.

-The deposit amount, by the way, should be as large as you can afford.
-It doesn't really cost you anything to offer a larger deposit with your offer, but the show of good faith certainly makes your offer more attractive to the seller.
-I once won a competition for a home buyer client with just a large deposit.
-It turned out that my buyer's offer was exactly the same price as the other buyer's offer, except that my client accepted my advice by including a generous deposit.
-That was the proverbial straw that tipped the scale in his favour.
+The deposit amount, by the way, should normally be as large as you can afford.
+It doesn't really cost you anything to offer a larger deposit with your offer, but the show of good faith can make your offer more attractive to the seller.
+I once won a competition in a bidding war for a home buyer client with just a large deposit.
+It turned out that, unbeknownst to us at the time, my buyer's offer price was exactly the same as the other buyer's.
+However, since my buyer accepted my advice and included a generous deposit, that was the proverbial straw that tipped the scale in his favour.

 And finally, and certainly just as important, if not more so, are the various conditions normally added to a real estate sales contract that permit you time to perform your due diligence.

-For a normal freehold suburban or city home, your REALTOR® will recommend you include a condition allowing you to arrange a ...
+For a normal freehold suburban or city home, to minimize your risk, your agent should recommend specific conditions, including one which allows you to arrange a ...

-Patent defects are clearly visible to the trained eye, and often to the untrained, but don't necessarily have to be disclosed for that reason.
+Patent defects are clearly visible to the trained eye and often to the untrained, and don't necessarily have to be disclosed for that reason.
 However, latent defects are another matter.
-Even the seller may be unaware of them, but a good home inspector will likely discover them during the two to three hours it'll take for him to inspect the entire structure.
+Even the seller may be unaware of them, but a good home inspector will likely discover them during the two to three hours normally consumed during an average inspection.

-Your REALTOR® may also recommend the inclusion of a condition on being able to arrange ...
+Your agent may also recommend the inclusion of a condition on being able to arrange ...